lightninglabs/faraday/accounting/docs.md

 These reports are formatted using the [Harmony Reporting Standard](https://github.com/picksco/harmony).
 This document provides a description of the entries in these reports.

+## Bitcoin Backend
+It is strongly recommended that Faraday is run with a connection to a Bitcon node when these reports are generated.
+This is required to lookup fee entries for channel close transactions and sweep fees.
+If a connection to a bitcoin node is not provided, warnings will be logged for the transactions that do not have fee entries.

 ## Common Fields
 For brevity, the following fields which have the same meaning for each entry will be omitted:
 - Timestamp: The timestamp of the block that the channel open transaction appeared in.